 A brand new addition that opens up a new world of maintenance possibilities!
 Run a rental car business?
 You can set work orders to be triggered when your cars run over a certain number of miles for oil changes or tire rotations.
 Anything that has a meter can now be monitored and set up on a PM schedule!
 Speaking of schedules…

 This new calendar isn’t your run-of-the-mill calendar- it’s super smart.
 After setting up your PM plans, it will automatically populate itself with your tasks to let you know when your assets and machines will need servicing.
 Any work orders you set for a specific date will also show up alongside your smart work orders.
 If you make changes to your work order, the changes will update instantly to reflect your new preventive maintenance schedule.
 At a glance, you’ll be able to know that needs to be done every day for the rest of the month.
 But this calendar has another trick up its sleeve…

 You can set holidays to be clear of work orders if no one will be around to complete them.
 Should a work order fall on a holiday, it’ll automatically be pushed a day forward or a day back, depending on which one you’d prefer.
 You can set these settings globally for all holidays, or be specific with each one if your crew won’t be taking the day off on minor holidays.

 And of course, SSO (single sign-on) integration!
 We’ve already talked at length about why SSO is awesome, so if you’re interested, you can read that blog post here.

 And that’s it!
 We’ve spent months refining and building a CMMS that does the bulk of the work for you, leaving you to do what you do best: actual maintenance.
-If you want to learn more about our overhauled CMMS, you can click here to set up a free demo with one of our incredible support staff.
+If you want to learn more about our overhauled CMMS, you can schedule a free demo with one of our incredible support staff.